dkotik/direct-charity/website/content/shipping/meest.md

     - Value: $140.
 (Any amount over $150 will be taxed ~30%)
 7. Sign & Pay.

 You will receive a CN\# and a shipping number.
 Print both.
-For international shipping, **CN\# printout must be put inside the box for customs!**
+For international shipping, **CN\# printout must be put inside the box for customs!** The shipping label goes on the outside.

+## 4. Drop off

+Make sure the total weight of the box is less than 66 pounds.
+You can weigh and seal it when you drop it off at a Fedex location.

-Pack box & put CN\# inside the box.
+Put CN\# inside the box.
 Take shipping label with you.
 Take all of it to the nearest Fedex location.
 Give them the shipping label to attach to the outside of the box and ship.

 ## Notes